How I hopped aboard the Lent train and gave up sadness on the ride to Easter.

 Living on pins, needles these past months since Surviving a second heart attack in eleven years I'm finally Beginning to relax, Feeling better, better than back to normal, lighter, back to Working at my Marketing job for a Publishing company, which isn't all that creative but freed me to reserve my creative energies for Digging into deep thesis revisions, finally … Continue reading Be Thanking

 The second sweetest thing about cardiac recovery is the extravagance of time you find to loll on the screened porch playing the synopsis game with your 18 year-old son, who hasn’t yet read the books you’ve loved in college and half a lifetime, but who has read the books you loved and hated in high school but can’t recall.

+...and I'm in it.
 After a gloomy weekend of rainy weather, it's Monday, the kids have a Flex Day, and the sun is shining.
 The sun is shining bright like a blue sky day on the beach, it's 75 degrees, and I'm in the Carmel Ice Skadium writing a Bosma internal newsletter on my laptop while … Continue reading Hell Has Frozen Over…

 At the Indianapolis 500 Festival Mini Marathon 15K training race this past Saturday, a friend of mine who is legally blind finished STRONG!
 See a snippet of her story and a link to the video of her celebrating by clicking this link.

 Approaching the six year anniversary of the 95 percent blockage in my 38 year-old lower anterior descending artery, I'm still counting my blessings.
 Happy to be alive, that's what I am.
 I snuggle longer, stress less, laugh more, eat dessert first, kiss my sleeping kids -- all that jazz.
 But: I miss shoveling snow!